Vocational training facilities

 Products are sold during the annual exhibition and also stalls are put up in various corporate during festival seasons.

 In the year 2010, “Swayam” a self help group of 15 Parents and students was started under Swami Brahmanand Parents Association.
-The parents and the adult person with Intellectual Disability (PWID) are engaged in making variety of spices and grinding of wheat flour.
+The parents and the adult person with Intellectual Disability (PWID) are engaged in making variety of spices and grinding of wheat & other grains.
 Exhibitions are held regularly by parents at various venues to sell their products.